asifhg/CGold/docs/tutorials/project.rst

 .. note::

-  You may notice that toolchain read several times
+  You may notice that the toolchain is read several times.

 Languages
 =========

-If you don't have or don't need support for one of the default languages you can set language explicitly after name of the project.
-This is how to setup C-only project:
+If you don't have or don't need support for one of the default languages you can set language explicitly after the name of the project.
+This is how we setup a C-only project:

 .. literalinclude:: /examples/project-examples/c-compiler/CMakeLists.txt
   :language: cmake
   :emphasize-lines: 7

-There is no checks for C++ compiler and variable with path to C++ compiler is empty now:
+There are no checks for the C++ compiler and the variable with the path to the C++ compiler is empty for now:

 .. code-block:: none
   :emphasize-lines: 2, 8, 15